gitter-badger/SpineOpt.jl/docs/src/advanced_concepts/temporal_structure.md

 When a Date time value is chosen, this is directly the start of the optimization for this temporal block.
 When a duration is chosen, it is added to the `model_start` to obtain the start of this `temporal_block`.
 In the case of a duration, the chosen value directly marks the offset of the optimization with respect to the `model_start`.
 The default value for this parameter is the `model_start`.

 **rolling window optimization**
-In the case of a rolling optimization window, a duration value should be chosen, and it will again mark the offset of the optimization start but now with respect to the start of each optimization window.
+To create a temporal_block that is rolling along with the optimization window, a rolling temporal_block, a duration value should be chosen.
+The temporal `block_start` will again mark the offset of the optimization start but now with respect to the start of each optimization window.
+To create a static temporal_block, that has a fixed `block_start` (and `block_end`, see below) and does not move along with the rolling window but rather splats into the rolling window, once the rolling window hits the start of the static temporal_block, the `block_start`parameter needs to be defined as a `DateTime` value. #TODO: this is not supported yet!

 * `block_end`(optional): "duration value" or "Date time value"